-Thats absurdly high, but not as high as it could be.
+That is absurdly high, but not as high as it could be.
 Missouri law allows payday loan companies to charge fees and interest of as much as 75 percent of the original loan amount 1,950 percent on a two-week loan.
-Thats the highest allowable rate in any of the 43 states that have capped payday lending interest rates or banned payday lending entirely.
+That is the highest allowable rate in any of the 43 states that have capped payday lending interest rates or banned payday lending entirely.

 With rates like that, workers would be better off taking high-interest cash advances from credit cards.
-But economists have found that many payday loan borrowers dont fully appreciate just how much theyre paying.
+But economists have found that many payday loan borrowers dont fully appreciate just how much they are paying.

 Three years ago, then-Gov. Matt Blunt vowed to shut down payday loan operations in Missouri nursing homes.
 Employers should not be making a profit off the wages they pay their hard-working long-term care facility employees, he said.

 At the time, 74 nursing homes were loaning money to their workers.
 Today, the Better Business Bureau says at least 90 offer the loans.